 Parking is available on the church lot next to the Southside office and along the street.
 A Metro bus stop is within walking distance.
 Transportation is provided for some children, women and elders attending programs and meetings.

-The Southside location of St. Francis Community Services is holding its annual Christmas Adopt-a-Family program.
-Every year during . . .Read More
+The Southside Center location of St. Francis Community Services is holding its annual Christmas Adopt-a-Family program.
+Each year . . .Read More

 With the stress of being homeless relieved, both parents found stable jobs with benefits.
 The “J” family moved into a new rental house within a month.
 Today they pay bills and save money.
 The children are thriving at school.
 Proud of their progress, Mrs. J says those dark times yielded lessons she shares with her children.